 Slow feeder mid-print.

-Reflection & Future Use.
+Reflection & future use.

 Hand holding a freshly 3D-printed blue slow feeder bowl with triangular internal dividers.
 The object has visible layer lines and a brim around the base.
 A tiled backsplash and stovetop are visible in the background.